Sponsored by Semboku City

 You may recall that two of the larger kiritanpo I made would become part of my dinner later.
 Dinner at Lodge Yodel that night was Kiritanpo Nabe, a hot pot made with local vegetables, chicken, and of course the kiritanpo, simmered in a dashi stock.
 Each group of guests shared a larger pot or two while myself and another lone traveler each had an individual smaller pots.

-Vegetables used in the nabe were grown on a local farm by a friend of Yukiko.
+Vegetables used in the nabe were grown on a local farm by Yukiko.
 Seri, a type of parsley, along with gobo (burdock root), maitake mushrooms, negi (Japanese green onion) were all fresh and aromatic.
 Konnyaku noodles, made from konjac potato, is also available to add to the pot, along with the kiritanpo I made earlier.

 Other dishes included a plate of iburi-gakko (made by Yukiko with the family recipe), the Akita twist on tsukemono, the ubiquitous pickled vegetables of Japan.
 In the winter in Akita, vegetables are smoked by the fires of the irori hearth before being pickled, giving them a unique flavor that those who appreciate smoked foods can really appreciate.
 I appreciated iburi-gakko so much that I purchased some at the train station on the way home.